arcus-azure/arcus.messaging/docs/versioned_docs/version-v3.0.0/02-getting-started.md

 ## Register your message handlers
 A messaging solution usually has more than one type of message it receives.
 Differentiating between types, properties, can be a hassle to set up.

 *'Message handlers'* are registered on a *'message pump'* in your application.
-This 'pump' receives the Azure Service Bus messages for you and routes them to the right handler.
+This 'pump' retrieves the Azure Service Bus messages for you and routes them to the right handler.

 ```csharp
 using Microsoft.Extensions.DependencyInjection;